The Cuban regime is trying to rescue the countryside with new measures: What are they proposing?

 • The approval of agricultural projects.

-The goal, he said, is to have "the least possible delay, minimal paperwork, and the least possible bureaucracy."
+The goal, he said, is to have "the least delay possible, and as little paperwork and bureaucracy as possible."

 The new Land Law expands usufruct, but maintains limits